PARKING FOR SPRING 2021

-A. We will not be enforcing pay-to-park lots this Fall.
+A. We will not be enforcing pay-to-park lots this Spring.
 As a result, visitor spaces will simply be legal spaces, open to anyone.
-Please note, visitor’s must be approved to be on campus this Fall.
+Please note, visitor’s must be approved to be on campus this Spring.

 5. If we don’t have permits, do we still need to register our vehicles?